 So why is Christmas celebrated on December 25th?

 The usual answer to this question is that it was adjusted, like many Church feast days, to coincide with the pagan feast days, this one being the winter solstice.
 This is a convenient explanation, but the exact date of December 25th is for another reason entirely.
-It was proposed by several of the church fathers beginning in the second century, far too early for the “pagan copycat” thesis to be valid.
-To explain how the church fathers arrived at this date, we need to examine first the date of John the Baptist’s conception as told in Luke.
+It was proposed by several of the Church Fathers at least as early as the second century.
+Since the “celebration of Christmas” was a custom instituted later, the second century is far too early for the “pagan copycat” thesis to be valid.
+To explain how the Church Fathers arrived at this date, we need to examine first the date of John the Baptist’s conception as told in Luke.

-There was in the days of Herod, the king of Judea, a certain priest named Zacharias, of the division of Abijah (Luke 1:5).
+There was in the days of Herod, the king of Judea, a certain priest named Zecharias, of the division of Abijah (Luke 1:5).

 According to 1 Chronicles 24:7-19, King David had divided the priests into 24 divisions who took turns serving in the Temple.
 During their service they lived in the Temple and were separated from their wives and children.
 Each order served for a period of eight days twice a year.
 The priests of the course of Abijah served during the 10th and 24th weeks of the Jewish year.
 Luke goes on to recount how the angel Gabriel appeared to Zecharias while he was serving in the Temple.